 If the engine oil pressure warning light is on, it may mean your engine has lost normal oil pressure.
-STOP driving immediately and turn the engine off.
-The engine can be severely damaged if oil pressure is lost.
+STOP driving immediately and turn your engine off.
+Your engine can be severely damaged if oil pressure is low or zero.

 Oil leaks are a common cause of oil consumption and a low oil level in the engine.
-Oil leaks can occur at the valve cover, oil pan or timing cover gaskets, or the front and rear crankshaft oil seals.
+Oil leaks can occur at the valve cover, oil pan or timing cover gaskets, overhead camshaft end seals or plugs, or the front or rear crankshaft oil seal.
 Inspect the top, sides and bottom of the engine for signs of oil leakage.
 Look for greasy stains, heavy accumulations of grease, or oil dripping on the ground.
 The higher the miles on the engine, the more likely the gaskets and seals may be leaking.
 If your engine is leaking oil because of a bad gasket or seal, the leaky gasket or seal should be replaced.

-If the oil level is between ADD and FULL, and the engine was making noise when it was running, the problem may be a bad oil pump.
-DO NOT run the engine until the problem can be repaired.
-Oil pressure can be checked by attaching a pressure gauge to the engine where the oil pressure sending unit is attached.
-If oil pressure is within specifications (typically 10 psi for every 1000 rpm) the oil pump is okay.
+If the oil level is between ADD and FULL, and the engine was making noise when it was running, the problem may be a worn or defective oil pump that cannot maintain normal oil pressure.
+DO NOT run the engine until the pump can be replaced.
+Oil pressure can be checked by attaching a pressure gauge to the port where the oil pressure sending unit screws into the engine block.
+If oil pressure is within specifications (typically 10 psi for every 1000 rpm) the oil pump is okay and the problem is likely a bad oil pressure sending unit.
 If pressure is less than specifications, the oil pump may be worn, or the engine bearings may be worn.

-If the oil level is between ADD and FULL, and the engine was running normally (no noise) after the oil pressure warning light came on, the problem may be a defective pressure sending unit, gauge or warning light switch.
+If the oil level is between ADD and FULL, and the engine was running normally (no noise) after the oil pressure warning light came on, the problem may be a defective oil pressure gauge, sending unit or warning light switch.
 You can probably start the engine and drive the vehicle home or to a shop for repairs.
-But if the engine starts to become noisy, STOP and shut off the engine.
+But if your engine begins to make loud ticking, rattling or knocking noises, STOP and shut off the engine.

 If the oil level is low, add oil to the engine to bring the level up to the FULL mark on the dipstick.
 DO NOT overfill the crankcase.
 Use the type of oil viscosity specified in the vehicle owners manual.